redwoodjs/redwoodjs-com-archive/docs/testing.md

 # Testing

 Testing.
 For some it's an essential part of their development workflow.
-For others it's something they know they *should* do, but for whatever reason testing hasn't grabbed their fancy yet.
+For others it's something they know they *should* do, but for whatever reason it hasn't grabbed their fancy yet.
 For still others it's something they ignore completely, hoping the whole concept will go away.
 But tests are here to stay, and maybe Redwood can change some opinions about testing being awesome and fun.

 ## Introduction to Testing

 If you're already familiar with the ins and outs of testing and just want to know how to do it in Redwood, feel free to [skip ahead](#redwood-and-testing).
 Or, keep reading for a refresher.

 The idea of testing is pretty simple: for each "unit" of code you write, you write additional code that exercises that unit and makes sure it works as expected.
 What's a "unit" of code?
-That's for you to decide!
-It could be a class, a single function, or even a single line!
-In general the smaller the unit of code that you're testing the better—your tests will stay fast and focused on just one thing, which makes them easy to update when you refactor your code.
+That's for you to decide: it could be an entire class, a single function, or even a single line!
+In general the smaller the unit of code that you're testing, the better.
+Your tests will stay fast and focused on just one thing, which makes them easy to update when you refactor your code.
 The important thing is that you start *somewhere* and codify your code's functionality in a repeatable, verifyable way.

 ### A Simple Test